+The history of Townsends Inlet is quite interesting.
 For over 2000 years the Leni-Lenape Indians lived in the area that would later become New Jersey.
 They came to the coast to fish and gather quahog shells from the beach.
 They made beads from the shells called “wampum” which was used as currency.

-In 1692 Joseph Ludlam bought the land from a Quaker group and named the island after himself.
-He then divided it into three sections and sold the southern section to John Townsend who named it Townsend’s Inlet in 1695.
-The rest of Ludlam’s Island to the north would later become Sea Isle, after purchase by Charles Landis in 1880, and Strathmere, after the original land called Corson’s Inlet was annexed to Upper Township and renamed in 1912.
+Joseph Ludlam bought the land in 1692 from a Quaker group.
+He named the island after himself.
+He then divided it into three sections and sold the southern section to John Townsend who named it “Townsend’s Inlet” in 1695.
+Charles Landis purchased the rest of Ludlam Island in 1880.
+The north ned of Ludlam Island was called “Corson’s Inlet”.
+It was annexced to Upper Township and renamed “Strathmere” in 1912.